-Data logger times are coordinated with the computer collecting the data.
-The times are checked at midnight and are allowed a 1-second deviation.
+Data logger time is coordinated with the computer collecting the data.
+The time is checked at midnight and is allowed a 1-second deviation.

-3. Order of servicing upon arrival at a site:

-1) Cut the grass around the raingage if necessary or applicable.
-Do this to the specifications of the landowner or below the level of the gage door, whichever is shorter.

-2) Remove the collector assembly (top cap) from the top of the gage by rotating the collector assembly clockwise to disengage the tongue-and-groove assembly, set it down, and then carefully lift the bucket off the weighing platform (if there is water in it).
-Weigh the bucket and collection, empty the bucket, clean with a paper towel and weigh the empty bucket for a tare.
+- 3. Order of servicing upon arrival at a site: - 1) Cut the grass around the raingage if necessary or applicable.
+Do this to the specifications of the landowner or below the level of the gage door, whichever is shorter. - 2) Remove the collector assembly (top cap) from the top of the gage by rotating the collector assembly clockwise to disengage the tongue-and-groove assembly, set it down, and then carefully lift the bucket off the weighing platform (if there is water in it).
+Weigh the bucket and collection, empty the bucket, clean with a paper towel, and weigh the empty bucket for a tare.
 The grams of the collection divided by 823.7 yields the collection present in inches.
-During wintertime operations when a charge of antifreeze is in the bucket, leave the antifreeze until the data logger passes the 10-inch mark.
-At that point, pour the bucket contents into a sealed container and dispose properly.
+During wintertime operations when a small amount of antifreeze is in the bucket, do not empty the bucket contents until the data logger passes the 10-inch mark.
+At that point, pour the bucket contents into a sealed container and dispose of it properly.
 DO NOT POUR SOLUTION ONTO THE GROUND!
-If wintertime conditions prevail, reposition the dry bucket on the platform and reinstall the collector assembly by setting it on top of the raingage casing and turning counterclockwise until the tongue-and-groove assembly meshes.
-Then recharge the empty bucket with 1 liter of antifreeze and evaporation suppressant.
+If wintertime conditions prevail, recharge the empty bucket with 1 liter of antifreeze and evaporation suppressant and weigh the bucket to note the tare weight.
+Reposition the bucket containing the antifreeze and suppressant on the platform and reinstall the collector assembly by setting it on top of the raingage casing and turning counterclockwise until the tongue-andgroove assembly meshes.
 At any time of the year, once the collector is repositioned, check the gage to make sure the collector orifice top edge is level.